-A student may earn a minor in education by completing at least 24 semester hours in the following courses: Education 103 or 104,120, 304, 306, 312, 342 and one of the following: 346, 347, 348 and 349 or equivalents as approved by the department, plus either Education 112 (for secondary education) or Education 111 and 113 (for multi-age license areas).
+A student may earn a minor in education by completing at 22 semester hours in the following courses: Education 103 or 104, 105, 120, 304, 306, 312, 342 and one of the following: 346, 347, 348 and 349 or equivalents as approved by the department

 A student seeking an AYA license (7-12) or a Multi-Age license (P-12) must complete 32 semester hours, which must include and 495 Student Teaching.

 Multi-Age licenses are available in art, drama/theatre, and foreign language (French, German or Spanish); AYA licenses are available in earth sciences (geology), chemistry, physics, life sciences (biology), language arts (English), mathematics, and integrated social studies (history).

 See the Education Department or the respective academic departments for specific courses in education and in the major for the respective teaching fields.